-The Alternative 5th Year program is for one who does not hold a Baccalaureate degree in a teaching field but wishes to obtain teacher certification.
-The Program enables one to acquire the knowledge and skills of an entry-level teacher while at the same time earning a Master's degree.
-Applicants for the Alternative Master's (5th year) degree program must be admitted to the School Graduate Studies and to Teacher Education.
-In addition the requirements of the Graduate School, admission to Teacher Education requires the applicant to (1) complete all undergraduate deficiencies, (2) pass the speech, language and hearing screening, (3) have a TB skin test, (4) pass all parts of the Alabama Prospective Teacher Test, and (5) pass the Praxis II in the appropriate area.
+The Alternative 5th Year program is for one who does not hold a baccalaureate degree in a teaching field but wishes to obtain teacher certification.
+The program enables one to acquire the knowledge and skills of an entry-level teacher while at the same time earning a Master's degree.
+Applicants for the Alternative Master's (5th year) degree program must be admitted to the School of Graduate Studies and to Teacher Education.
+In addition to the requirements of the Graduate School, admission to Teacher Education requires the applicant to (1) complete all undergraduate deficiencies, (2) pass all parts of the AECTP Basic Skills Assessment, and (3) pass the Praxis II in the appropriate area.